smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M05_create_view_and_edit_text_files/8_summary_create_view_and_edit_text_files.md

 * ✅ Edit text files using `nano` and `vim`
 * ✅ Use redirection operators (`>`, `>>`, `cat >>`) to write and append content
 * ✅ Understand when and why to use terminal-based editing

----

-## ⏭️ Recommended Next Topic

-> 🔜 **Set Shell Aliases and Startup Files** – Personalize your terminal and automate your environment.

----

-Would you like this exported in **Markdown**, a matching **quiz**, or a **guided script editing lab**?

-You're now fully equipped to create and manage Linux files like a true professional, Shahid 🧑‍💻📁 Keep going strong!